davidhodge931/ggblanket/README.md

 ## Overview

-{ggblanket} is a package of wrapper functions around the amazing {ggplot2} package.
+ggblanket is a package of wrapper functions around the amazing ggplot2 package.

-Hence the blanket metaphor in the package name.
+Hence the blanket metaphor.

-The primary objective of the package is to assist users in making beautiful {ggplot2} visualisation faster with less cognitive load.
+The primary objective of the package is to help users make beautiful ggplot2 visualisation with less code and less cognitive load.

-A secondary objective is to assist users in building intuition for {ggplot2}, such that users can move between the two packages as needed.
+A secondary objective is to help users build intuition for ggplot2, such that they can move between ggplot2 and ggblanket as needed.

-With these objectives in mind, the {ggblanket} package:
+With these objectives in mind, the ggblanket package:

 -   uses quick functions that wrap around a single geom
--   merges col and fill aesthetics together into a single col aesthetic
+-   merges col and fill aesthetics into a single col aesthetic
--   customises colours via pal argument
+-   provides colour customisation via a pal argument
 -   treats faceting as an aesthetic
 -   pushes x and y limits to the max of the x and y breaks by default
--   arranges horizontal geom y and col labels etc to be correct
+-   arranges horizontal geom y and col labels etc to be in correct order
--   makes titles and labels convert to sentence case and comma format by default
+-   converts titles and labels to sentence case and comma format by default
--   provides quick arguments for scale adjustment and legend placement
+-   provides arguments for scale adjustment and legend placement
 -   changes default colours, alphas, widths and themes
 -   allows users to access all other non-aesthetic geom functionality
 -   keeps all stat and position arguments consistent with the applicable